kennyyuen/GemCrush/README.md

 * Three game saving slots.
 User can save more than one game play.
 * Brighter and different looking background for better visual looking.

+## Build
+The Executable jar file is located at dist/GemsCrush.jar.
+Feel free to try it out.

 ## Screen Shot:
 ![Screen Shot](/images/ui.png)